 • Heat tends to kill the flavor of vanilla extract, which is why I like adding it to the ice cream base after it’s chilled overnight.

-• Freeze the dates.
-Medjool dates are super sticky and almost impossible to slice into tiny pieces at room temp, so I like to freeze the dates before chopping them up.
+• Medjool dates are super sticky and almost impossible to slice into tiny pieces at room temp, so I like to freeze the dates before chopping them up.
 Alternatively, you could tear the dates with your hands if they’re still too sticky to chop.

 So excited for you to make this ice cream – it’s a family favorite!
 Don’t forget to leave a starred rating and review, love hearing from you!